hoangduytran/blender-manual/manual/editors/outliner/interface.rst

 Filter
 ------

+The funnel icon in the header offers further control over what is displayed in the editor.
+Depending on the *Display Mode*, some options are not available.

 .. _bpy.types.SpaceOutliner.show_restrict_column:

 Restriction Toggles
-   Set which `Restriction Columns`_ should be visible.
+   Set which `Restriction Toggles`_ should be visible.

 .. _bpy.types.SpaceOutliner.use_sort_alpha: